JasonCooke1988/P8TODO/README.md

 Two user accounts have been created with doctrine data fixtures, you can connect with these credentials :

-(This is the default user assigned to unassigned tasks)
+(First is the default user assigned to unassigned tasks)
 **Email : anon@test.com - Password : test**

 **Email : test@test.com - Password : test**